DTjomsland/sprout_planner/README.md

     "user_category_name": "Work"
 }
 ```
-Expected Response Example 1 (If the user hasn't created that category yet):
+Expected Response Example One (If the user hasn't created that category yet):

 ```
 {